Part 2: Run Elasticsearch

 Create the podcasts index

-podcasts, and it has two searchable text fields:
+podcasts with two searchable text fields:

 title, the podcast episode title.subtitles, the full timestamped transcript.

-The workshop uses an English analyzer that lowercases text, removes stop
+We use an English analyzer that lowercases text, removes stop

 words, and stems words.
 This lets queries such as getting started in machine